Visit us on Facebook

 March 6, 2014 A few weeks ago, officials of the town of Ledyard announced a plan to close Lambtown Road Extension, the dirt road that runs alongside Avery Farm, year-round.
 Hikers, bicyclists, and runners will still be allowed through.
 Read more in the Feb.
 22, 2014 article written by Steve Fagin of The Day.

 Click here or on the GOSA Instant!
 News Alert image to the left to read our wonderful news!

-December 9, 2013 Go to our volunteer page to catch up with our progress this fall at Candlewood Wood.
+December 9, 2013 Go to our volunteer page to catch up with our progress at Candlewood Wood.